CDIC Insurance - GIC Deposit Insurance Basics

 While the failure of a financial institution is unlikely in Canada, it is possible.
 Like other countries, Canada has a system of deposit insurance in place to protect savers from losing their money in the event a financial institution does fail.
 The government will guarantee deposits up to a certain threshold for each depositor; this not only helps compensate depositors, should a financial institution actually fail, but helps to maintain confidence in the banking system.
 Without deposit insurance, “runs” on financial institutions might be more common.
 People are far less likely to withdraw their money in a panic, if they know the government will protect their savings.

-Are GICs covered?
+Are GICs covered by CDIC?

 - savings held in one name